Managing Reputational Risk

 Integrating Reputational Risk Management in our operations

-In addition to managing issues and projects relevant to sustainability, Commerzbank's corporate responsibility includes the early identification and appropriate handling of environmental and/or social risks.
-The evaluation of these risks is incorporated into the group’s overall risk strategy and management as part of the management of reputational risk.
+Commerzbank's corporate responsibility includes the targeted management of sustainability-relevant topics and projects.
+This also includes identifying environmental and/or social risks in credit business at an early stage and addressing them appropriately.
+The assessment of these risks is incorporated into the group’s overall risk strategy and management as part of the management of reputational risk.